 Parent Feedback: Feedback from parents in almost all settings consistently called for an increase in enrichment classes in robotics, coding, and the arts (and a desire to continue those that were offered this year and expand into the summer months); a request to fund field trips; a desire for one on one tutoring the could be accessed both by students staying after school and for families at home in the evening.
+Polls at the LCAP input meeting in February showed that parents felt their children were being given a high level of personalized feedback and individualized attention, and they supported smaller classes.
 Parents consistently proposed maintaining or increasing the amount of counseling available, and a DAC member suggested that the Rosemead staff could benefit from professional development in dealing with challenging student behavior.
-At DELAC/DAC meetings, parents verbalized the importance of hosting more parent workshops and training to help parents support their children at home.

 Student Feedback: Our pupil input came mostly from the California Healthy Kids Survey and Leader in Me Measurable Results Assessment.
 Results from the CHKS showed a slight dip in academic motivation, which supported the need for teacher professional development related to differentiated instruction.
-Approximately half of the students completing CHKS did not agree that they participated meaningfully in school.
+Approximately half of the students completing CHKS did not agree that they participated meaningfully in school, a sharp decline from the previous year.
+We believe that the return to in-person learning, with its emphasis on safety protocols and the interruptions of students being tested and quarantined, may have led to a decline in lessons that promoted student decision-making, such as those including group work and interactive projects.
 Muscatel School Site Council members expressed a desire for continued clubs and interesting elective classes.